Rufa Mae Quinto: 2010–2019: Established actress and continued success

 With over 15 years of experience in the show business, Quinto has already established herself as a pop culture icon in the industry.
 In 2011, she starred in the sexy comedy film Temptation Island and was a box-office success.
 It earned a whooping ₱10 million in its first day, around ₱27.65 million in its first 5 days and has grossed ₱55.42 million within 2 weeks, becoming the 8th highest grossing domestic film of 2011.
 The next year, she tied with Pokwang on winning Best Comedy Actress at the 2012 PMPC Star Awards for her performance in the comedy show Bubble Gang.

 2020–present: Hiatus and comeback

 In 2020, Quinto and her family moved to the United States.
 After two years of hiatus from show business, she made a comeback and signed a management contract with Sparkle GMA Artist Center.
 She landed a major role in the GTV's first family sitcom Tols.
 Not long after, she immediately made guest appearances on Mars Pa More and Family Feud.
 She top billed an episode for Tadhana with acclaimed actress Irma Adlawan.
 In 2023, Preview Magazine hailed Quinto as "The backbone of Filipino pop culture."

+In 2025-2026, Quinto is one of the contestants of the fourth season of Your Face Sounds Familiar and ended up as the sixth placer.